-Why Jason Whitlock Believes Texans (Not Patriots) Are Best Team In AFC
+NESN

 That said, the Patriots have taken care of business, winning six straight to open the 2019 campaign, and New England’s defense looks like it could be the best of the Bill Belichick-Tom Brady era.
 So, Whitlock might want to be careful in knocking the Patriots down a notch.

 The Patriots and Texans are scheduled to square off on Dec.
-1 at Gillette Stadium.
+1 at NRG Stadium.
 We could learn a lot from that Week 13 matchup, although we already know who Whitlock likely will be pulling for in the potentially crucial AFC showdown.

 Thumbnail photo via Denny Medley/USA TODAY Sports Images